 Digital country manuals provide yes-or-no answers

-We have designed our digital country manuals in a way so that they always provide clear answers.
+We have designed our digital country manuals in a way so that they always provide clear, binary answers.
 Given enough contextual information, our manuals can always return yes-or-no answers.
 This is true even for the most complicated interactions.
-For example, it takes no more than 2 minutes to find out if a client advisors can offer a specific service to a French client that is domiciled in Argentina and travelling to Switzerland.
+For example, it takes no more than 2 minutes to find out if a client advisor can offer a specific service to a French client that is domiciled in Argentina and traveling to Switzerland.

 Our digital cross-border country manuals can be consumed in a number of ways.
 The most intuitive way (that is also closest to today’s country manuals) is to use them as a digital knowledge base.
-Here, searching and filtering for results and requirements will generate an intuitive overview that allows to immediately gauge the requirements of specific activities across jurisdictions.
+Here, searching and filtering by results and requirements creates an intuitive overview that allows you to immediately assess the answer you are looking for.

 When consumed in a client interaction planner – either our own or an existing one – our digital country manuals can be queried for contextual information such as client nationality, client domicile or financial institute license to provide binary answers to the most pressing regulatory questions.

-It is important to note here that our digital cross-border country manuals are easy to maintain (in-house) or be maintained (through our content partners) so that they are always up-to-date and verified.
-Any update is reflected immediately on all connected devices, be it on the devices of client advisors (client interaction planner) or on internal instances (digital knowledge base).
+It should be noted that our digital cross-border country manuals are easy to maintain (internally), but can also be maintained by our content partners so that they are always up to date and verified.
+Each update is immediately transferred to all connected devices, be it on the devices of the customer advisors or on internal instances.

-If you would like to learn more about our approach to cross-border compliance in the digital age, download the whitepaper below.
+If you would like to learn more about our digital country manuals and our approach to cross-border compliance in the digital age, download the whitepaper below.
 If you would like to find out how we could support you, get in touch with us.